IHE/pharm-mpd/input/pagecontent/medication-concepts.md

 Example: With e-prescription, drugs are generally prescribed without brand, so something like active principle + strength + form.
 Like
-* 500 mg paracetamol tablet -> **which has one code** But can only be prescribed by brand (when a single drug exist for a indication, or physician wants to lock to a certain brand, or patient's request, etc).
+* 500 mg paracetamol tablet -> **which has one code**

+But prescription by brand also exist (when a single drug exist for an indication, or physician wants to lock to a certain brand, or patient's request, etc).
 * Ben-u-Ron 500 mg paracetamol -> **which can have a different code from above**

 Moreover, following the prescription path, we can say that a different drug (code-wise) can be dispensed.
-An actual box of a brand (even if "generic brand" like *Drug X from manufacturer Z*)
+An actual box of a brand (even if it is a "generic brand" like *Drug X from manufacturer Z*)
 * A box can be dispensed (community pharmacy example)
 * A couple of pills can be dispensed as well (hospital pharmacy example)

+They can be a packaged product or part of it or a single instance of the Medicinal Product.
 <figure>
 {% include med-concept-drug-cycle.svg %}
-<figcaption>Examples of grouping of data</figcaption>
+<figcaption>Examples of concepts per action.</figcaption>

 </figure>